Releasing our Bounty Protocol, speaking at DEFCON- it’s been an exciting month at Quantstamp.

 In the Bounty Protocol, Bounty providers submit their smart contract to the protocol and offer a bounty.
 Bug hunters can then review the smart contract code and report vulnerabilities if they find them.
 Judges, selected via a TCR, then vote to decide if the bug hunter reported a valid vulnerability.
 If the judges vote in favor of the bug hunter, they receive the bounty.

-Along with the Quantstamp Security Network and Assurance Protocol, the Bounty Protocol aims to add another facet of crypto-economic driven security to help scale security to the needs of the blockchain industry.
+Along with the Quantstamp Security Network, the Bounty Protocol aims to add another facet of crypto-economic driven security to help scale security to the needs of the blockchain industry.
 Find out more about the details of the Bounty Protocol in the blog post or check out the Github page.

 What is a Re-Entrancy Attack?

 Recently, we published a blog post on re-entrancy vulnerabilities.
 One of the first types of smart contract vulnerabilities to be exploited, a re-entrancy vulnerability was responsible for the DAO hack in 2016.

 This blog post, based on an excerpt from our book “Fundamentals of Smart Contract Security”, explains what re-entrancy vulnerabilities are, and how to prevent them.
 Read more.

 Blockchain Researcher Jan Gorzny spoke recently in Las Vegas at DEFCON.
 DEFCON is the premier cybersecurity conference and he presented some of his learnings about smart contract security while working at Quantstamp.

 Recently, MOBI, the mobility open blockchain initiative which we are a part of, released the Vehicle IDentification standard which we co-authored along with companies such as Renault, BMW, GM, IBM and Accenture.
 The VID standard incorporates blockchain technology into a company-agnostic digital vehicle identification system.